Published March 11, 2021 by Scott Allen Burns; last updated March 12, 2025

 Introduction

 This page contains supplementary documentation for the article “The Location of Optimal Object Colors with More Than Two Transitions,” which has been published in Color Research and Application.
 Any reference to “the Article” on this page refers to this publication.
-Please contact the author for publication requests.
+Interested readers may download the Article here: The location of optimal object colors with more than two transitions, Burns 2021

 Please note that the content of this supplementary documentation page should not be considered peer reviewed, as it may be updated at any time.
 This page was last updated on the date shown at the top of the page.